zeta-chain/docs/docs/developers/cross-chain-messaging/examples/cross-chain-nft.md

 structure.
 Name this variable `tokenIds`.
 This state variable will be used to manage unique IDs for the ERC721 tokens that the contract will mint.

-Modify the constructor of the contract to incorporate the changes.
-It's important that the `tokenIds` counter is incremented twice when the contract is deployed.
+Modify the constructor of the contract to accept a new parameter `bool useEven`.
+This parameter will be used to determine the parity of NFT IDs on different
+chains: even IDs on one chain and odd IDs on another.
 This action guarantees unique IDs for the initial tokens.

 Furthermore, incorporate a series of new functions to extend the contract's
 functionalities:

-- Introduce a `mint(address to)`` function, a public-facing method that allows minting a new ERC721 token to a specified address and returns the ID of the newly minted token.
+- Introduce a `mint(address to)` function, a public-facing method that allows minting a new ERC721 token to a specified address and returns the ID of the newly minted token.
 Remember to increment the tokenIds counter twice within this function to ensure unique IDs.